-If you opt out, you can withdraw the opt-out at any time assuming no litigation has started in the national courts already.
-However, once an opt-out has been withdrawn it will not be possible to opt out again.
+If you opt out, you can withdraw the opt out at any time assuming no litigation has started in the national courts already.
+However, once an opt out has been withdrawn it will not be possible to opt out again.

 Why would I not want to opt out of the UPC?

 Many people are taking the view that there is little disadvantage to initially opting out their entire patent portfolio, on the basis that they can always opt back in later, for example to bring an infringement action at the UPC.
-However, reasons for not opting out at all include the administrative and cost burden of doing so or perhaps an interest in developing the case law of the UPC.
+However, reasons for not opting out at all include the administrative and cost burden of doing so and perhaps an interest in developing the case law of the UPC.

 When will I have to decide to opt out of the UPC?

 During an initial 7 year transitional period, you can opt out at any time after publication of a European Patent application or after grant of a European Patent application, unless litigation in relation to the patent (any national validation) has already been brought before the UPC.
 It will not be possible to opt out after the end of the transitional period.

 Do I need to use a local representative from the country of the relevant local, regional or central division in an action at the UPC?